-It’s up to you to determine which of the options is the most convenient one.
+It’s up to you to determine which of the options is the most convenient.
 For instance, if your pet likes to swim or you want to boost the effects of the repellent in certain situations (e.g. before going in nature) then go for sprays or wipes.
-In case you want something that works for weeks, then spot on repellents are your go-to option.
-The longevity and the potency of the repellent vary with each type, and while it’s easy to assume that some are more efficient than others by default, that’s not the case- it’s important to look at the active ingredients to figure that out.
+In case you want something that works for weeks, then spot on repellents will be your go-to option.
+The longevity and potency of the repellent vary with each type, and while it’s easy to assume that some are more efficient than others by default, that’s not the case.
+It’s important to look at the active ingredients to figure that out.

-There are two main categories of mosquito repellents: those based on natural ingredients and those that use dog-safe insecticides.
-Naturally, depending on the amount of protection you need, your pet’s sensitivities and your own preferences- one will work better than the other.
+There are two main categories of mosquito repellents: those made with natural ingredients and those that use dog-safe insecticides.
+Depending on the amount of protection you need, your pet’s sensitivities and your own preferences, one will work better than the other.
 As a rule of thumb, these are the active ingredients frequently used in mosquito repellents for dogs:

-- Pyrethrin– substance found naturally in chrysanthemums that kills mosquitoes on contact.
+- Pyrethrin: A substance found naturally in chrysanthemums that kills mosquitoes on contact.

-- Essential oils– the overpowering scents of some essential oils are known to have a repelling effect on many insects, including mosquitoes.
-The most common are citronella, geranium oil, eucalyptus oil, thyme oil, clove oil, lavender oil, and lemongrass.
-The repellent can be based on one type of essential oil or mix more than one into one blend.
-While these natural solutions can be effective, the strong fragrance is an issue for some- dogs have a powerful sense of smell, and if your pooch is sensitive to harsh smells, he might be bothered by essential oils.
+- Essential oils: The overpowering scents of some essential oils are known to have a repelling effect on many insects, including mosquitoes.
+The most common are citronella, geranium oil, eucalyptus oil, thyme oil, clove oil, lavender oil and lemongrass.
+The repellent can be based on one type of essential oil or mixed with more than one.
+While these natural solutions can be effective, the strong fragrance can be an issue for some.
+Dogs have a powerful sense of smell, and if your pooch is sensitive to harsh smells, he might be bothered by essential oils.

-Another ingredient worth mentioning – but as the one to avoid in dog mosquito repellents – is DEET.
-While DEET is an effective insect repellent, it is not safe for pets.
+Another ingredient worth mentioning – but the one to avoid in dog mosquito repellents – is DEET.
+While DEET is an effective insect repellent, it isn’t safe for pets.
 In fact, DEET is toxic to dogs and can cause a range of neurological and gastrointestinal issues such as vomiting, diarrhea and seizures, so steer clear of any formula that mentions this in its ingredients.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.